yuvalmGS/gigaspaces-wiki-jekyll/sbp/gigaspaces-excel-market-data-example.markdown

 {% tip %}
-**Summary:** {excerpt}This example shows the usage of Microsoft Excel spreadsheets and GigaSpaces XAP for working with stock market data.
-It also demonstrates the building of Excel RTD and UDF components in C# .NET.{excerpt}
+**Summary:** {% excerpt %}This example shows the usage of Microsoft Excel spreadsheets and GigaSpaces XAP for working with stock market data.
+It also demonstrates the building of Excel RTD and UDF components in C# .NET.{% endexcerpt %}
 **Author**: Pini Cohen, GigaSpaces
 **Recently tested with GigaSpaces version**: XAP.NET 6.6 **Contents:**